camaraproject/Commonalities/documentation/API-design-guidelines.md

 }
 ```

+Note:
-Note: If the API provides both patterns (indirect and resource-based), and the API customer requests both (instance based + subscription), the two requests should be handled independently & autonomously.
-Depending on server implementation, it is acceptable, when the event occurs, that one or two notifications are sent to listener.
+If the API provides both patterns (indirect and resource-based),
+and the API customer requests both (instance-based + subscription),
+the two requests should be handled independently & autonomously.
+Depending on server implementation, it is acceptable
+when the event occurs that one or two notifications are sent to listener.

 ### 12.2 Event notification